Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 		Makkusu has not been seen out side of cyberspace for a while but when we see him he now has hair on his head and no longer has a fat belly.

 	- Minia fights Airiona in cyberspace

+	- Now having a Cyber.Beast Makkusu has customized his CSD to have a hologram of a dog/bird

 	- Mini falls in the backyard of Makkusu

 		Makkusu asks what happend Minia tells him that she is not supposed to tell him but because he saved her that he will tell him.
 She insist that he does not tell anyone because if word gets out she will be in trouble